nathaneltitane/dextop/README.md

 The 'none' option is great for users who would like to experiment or setup their own window manager/desktop environment, utilities and preferences.

-The 'update' option runs a Termux package check and lets you update both Termux (com.termux) and Termux API (com.termux.api) via direct download from F-Droid when available.

 ### Process summary:

 **Be attentive!**

 Dextop now automatically detects and processes any external media mounts and adds them to your container.

+** User information and distribution preferences are captured throughout the setup process to set up the container's user profile, home directory and other preferences.**

 **User input is still required to give Termux storage access permissions and this can only be done through user interaction.
 There are no workarounds.**

-You can press 'Allow' any time during the setup to grant this permission.
+You should press 'Allow' when prompted during the setup to grant this permission.

-User information and distribution preferences are captured to set up the container's user profiles and home directories:
-The rest of the setup is fully automated and should run its course until the container is ready for you to use.
+Most of the setup process is fully automated and should run its course until the container is ready for you to use.

 ### Customization:

-Edit the  'user_list' array in the 'container-packages' file prior to starting the setup to customize your list of installed applications, libraries and utilities.
+Edit the  'user_list' array in the 'container-packages' script prior to starting the setup to customize the list of installed applications, libraries and utilities.

 **You can modify any of the other scripts AT YOUR OWN RISK!**
 **Any modification of the Dextop setup routine scripts implies you are fully aware of potential breakage and the consequences of doing so:**
-**No bug report that stems from such action will be acknowledged and closed immediately!**
+**No bug report that stems from such action will be acknowledged and will be closed immediately!**

 ### Usage: